✅ Who this guide is for:

 What is the difference between matras and vowels?

-Why does ि (i matra) appear before the consonant?
+Why does ि appear before the consonant?

 When should my child start learning matras?